Leslie Fry: Early life in Europe and Russia, 1882–1917

 Louise spent considerable time living in St. Petersburg while her grandfather and father were engaged in business activities there.
-On May 26, 1906 (Old Style) in St. Petersburg, Louise married Captain (later Colonel) Feodor Ivanovich Shishmarev (born August 16, 1876) (Old Style), an officer in the Russian Imperial Army.
+On May 26, 1906 (Old Style) in St. Petersburg, Louise married Captain (later Colonel) Feodor Ivanovich Shishmarev (born August 16, 1876, O.S.), an officer in the Russian Imperial Army.
 The Shishmarev family had been a Russian noble family for centuries.
 It is believed that Feodor was murdered in 1917 by Bolsheviks during the Russian Revolution, but before his murder he had the foresight to send Louise (who was now using her married name 'Paquita Louise de Shishmareff') with their two sons (Kyrill and Misha), and the family fortune, out of the country to safety.
 During the Bolshevik Revolution, Paquita and her sons moved to Tiflis, in the Transcaucasian SFSR, where they lived under the protection of the American consulate.

 Activities in the United States and Europe, 1917–1970

 In the mid-summer of 1917 Paquita and her sons left Tiflis and traveled to the eastern Russian port city of Vladivostok, where they boarded the steamship S. S. Goentoer bound for San Francisco, California.
 They arrived August 31.